cannc4/Siren/Readme.md

 npm run siren
 ```

-or alternatively on Mac,
+or alternatively on MacOS,
 ```shell
 ./siren.sh
 ```

 then go to `http://localhost:3000/` or `http://127.0.0.1:3000/` in your browser
-*Tested with Chrome on Windows 10 and MacOSX El Capitan*
+*Tested with Chrome on Windows 10 and MacOS High Sierra*

 ## Modules